gridl0ck/online_notepad/README.md

 # online_notepad

 ## Purpose
 This application was developed for myself to use as a sort of replacement for the Microsoft Sticky Notes application.
-As I was using a Linux machine and often did not want to go through the hassle of trying to access the web version (and having to go through the Microsoft Sign-in nonsense) every time I wanted to create a note, I simply ran this on my home network and could simply netcat to the server, login to the service, and write myself notes.
+As I was using a Linux machine and often did not want to go through the hassle of trying to access the web version (and having to go through the Microsoft Sign-in nonsense) every time I wanted to create a note, I ran this on my home network and could netcat to the server, login to the service, and write myself notes.

 ## Features
 *__THIS IS A WORK IN PROGRESS APPLICATION AND IS INCOMPLETE__*